Yecats/UnityBehaviorTreeVisualizer/README.md

 ## Features
 1. **Customize the graph** by choosing the title bar color, the icon, amount to dim inactive nodes and more.
 2. **Robust debug messages** can be viewed directly on the graph.
 Surface anything you want to see.
 3. **Includes basic node types** to help you get up and running quickly.
-No need to write a sequencer, selector inverter, or more!
+No need to write a sequencer, selector, inverter, or more!

 ## What's Included?
 This package comes with: